cy33hc/ps4-smb-client/README.md

 L1 - Navigate to the Local list of files
 TouchPad Button - Exit Application
 ```

+## Remote Package Installer Feature
+Remote Package Installation is supported if you setup SMB and a HTTP Server on the same machine.
+You also need to make sure the SMB and HTTP Server share the exact same folder.

+Example: If you share the folder C:\MyShare for SMB, then also make sure the C:\MyShare is the root folder for the HTTP Server.

 ## Known Issues
 - Rename of files and folders in subdirectories fails for Windows Shares.
 Works with SMB shares.